A neural network approach for two-body systems with spin and isospin degrees of freedom: Method

 \subsection{Argonne series nucleon-nucleon potentials}

 Compared to the interaction between two electrons, nuclear interactions are much more complex, including the isospin dependence and the non-central tensor force.
-In the following, we consider a Hamiltonian with the Argonne V18 (AV18) potential \cite{ Wiringa1995Phys.Rev.C51_38} to illustrate the present method.
-The AV18 potential is a nucleon-nucleon potential with explicit charge dependence and charge asymmetry, and it is composed of 18 operators
+In the following, we consider a Hamiltonian with the Argonne V18 (AV18) potential \cite{ Wiringa1995Phys.Rev.C51_38} to illustrate the present method.~\footnote{ It should be noted that any local potentials, including the state-of-the-arts chiral effective potentials~\cite{ Gezerlis2013Phys.Rev.Lett.111_032501, Roggero2014Phys.Rev.Lett.112_221103, Lynn2014Phys.Rev.Lett.113_192501, Piarulli2015Phys.Rev.C91_024003, Piarulli2016Phys.Rev.C94_054007, Lonardoni2018Phys.Rev.C97_044318, Lonardoni2020Phys.Rev.Research2_022033}, can be used in our method, while this method can also be applied for the momentum-space representation straightforwardly.} The AV18 potential is a nucleon-nucleon potential with explicit charge dependence and charge asymmetry, and it is composed of 18 operators

 The term $ O^p $ denotes a series of 18 operators.
 The first 14 operators are charge independent,

 and the last four break the charge independence,

 The operators include the Pauli matrices of spin $ \ve{\sigma} $ and isospin $ \ve{\tau} $, the $ z $-projection of isospin $ \tau_z $, the product of orbital angular momentum $ \ve{L} $ and spin $ \ve{S} $, and the tensor operator $ S_{12} $ and the isotensor operator $ T_{12} $ defined by